Metapalms/Duane-s-Final-App-CIS-277/index.md

 I figured why not turn this into my final app. and let some of you also enjoy what I have created.

+### Two people can try

+For this final I will be using [Link](https://repl.it/@Metapalms/Actual-Actual-C-276-Final) This is without the two player tic tac toe.
+I want to leave the two player tictactoe game out bceause I had created it before this class as a sort of exercise for myself (well all these other ones are too I guess).
+However, I remember having a little bit of a guide and ther will be similiar code other places.
+I do not want called for plagerism, so I am leaving it out of the final I am doing for school.
+I feel like I can do the bot one because for the most part they are not the same program in my eyes.
+The output may look the same but I added so much to the interior

+Never-the-less, if you would like one with two player tic tac toe [Link](https://repl.it/@Metapalms/Not-Actual-C-276-Final-Wish)

 ## Audience